dylan-lang/dylan-tool/README.md

 # pacman

-A package manager for Dylan
+A package manager for Dylan.
+(This is a library, not the name of an executable, so there is no conflict with the `pacman` package manager for Arch Linux.)

 Find, download, install, and uninstall any version of any Dylan package and its dependencies.